Code-Institute-Submissions/ms1-the_rolls/TESTING.md

 2. Bug found: The navigation link for "Home" was appearing heavier in the header on all pages as the code had been copied across to each page from the index.html.
     - Fix: Moved the <code>active</code> class in the navbar <code>a</code> links to the correct link.

 3. Bug Found: By default the links in the nav burger menu appear to the left side of the screen on xs screens.
-This is a bootstrap default.
     - Fix: The original fix was to apply <code>text-align:end</code> to the <code>header-nav a</code>.
 However, this became obsolete when the underline bug above was found.
 So to make the links appear to the right hand side the fix was as detailed in the underline issue detailed above.

 4. Bug found: The social media links opened in the current browser tab.